envisioning/vocab/vocab/Query.md

 ---
 category: DATA, ARCH
+generality:
+- 0.85
+- 0.845
+- 0.83
+- 0.825
+- 0.815
+- 0.81
+- 0.8
 slug: query
 summary: Request made to a data management system or AI model to retrieve information or execute a command based on specific criteria.
 title: Query
 ---